Mujib: The Making of a Nation: Casting

 Shyam Benegal ensured that most of the performers in the film were from Bangladesh.
 Auditions were held in Bangladesh and India from January to February 2020 for the casting of the film.
 Apart from various performers, Soumya Jyoti, Tariq Anam Khan, Shamima Nazneen, Masuma Rahman Nabila, Jaya Ahsan and Kaushik Sen were also present at the auditions.
 According to a report in the Bangla Tribune on 7 February 2020, Dilara Zaman has been finalized as the cast of the film in January.
 Besides, the names of Fazlur Rahman Babu and Tauquir Ahmed have also been finalized, says the report.
-A draft list of castings for the film contain 50 actors was made in 4 March 2020.
+A draft list of castings for the film contain 50 actors was made on 4 March 2020.
 According to a report by Bangla Tribune, Sheikh Hasina's wishes would prevail in selecting actor for the lead role in the film.
 Her choice for the role was Amitabh Bachchan.
-But in the pre-production, she couldn’t prefer him because Bachchan was older in that time.
+But in the pre-production, she could not prefer him because Bachchan was older in that time.
 The director said that he was looking for a slim actor for the main character Sheikh Mujibur Rahman because he was not fat in his early life.
-Arifin Shuvoo was one of the 15 actors selected for the role of Bangabandhu who was finalized after 5 rounds of auditions.
+During the auditions, a TV drama starring Arifin Shuvoo was being screened at the Mumbai International Film Festival.
+One of the film's screenwriter Shama Zaidi, who was present at the film festival, contacted him after watching the TV drama and requested to meet the director.
+Although some members of the production team considered Shuvoo unsuitable for the lead role, the director allowed him to audition.
+He was one of the 15 actors selected for the role of Bangabandhu who was finalized after 5 rounds of auditions.
 In an interview, the director explained why Arifin Shuvo was cast as the main character, saying that he was the perfect person for the role.
 Although it was decided to cast Jyotika Jyoti and Jannatul Sumaiya Himi as Sheikh Fazilatunnesa Mujib and Sheikh Hasina in the qualifying round, they were later dropped.
-Rawnak Hasan was selected for acting as Sheikh Kamal and was later dropped in the day of his contract signing day because the director thought that he wasn’t perfect for the role.
+Rawnak Hasan was selected for acting as Sheikh Kamal and was later dropped in the day of his contract signing day because the director thought that he was not perfect for the role.
 He was replaced by Somnath Chatterjee in December 2020.
-Although Ferdous Ahmed was finalised for Tajuddin Ahmad's role, Riaz was later hired to play the role for visa related issue.
+Although Ferdous Ahmed was finalised for Tajuddin Ahmad's role, Riaz Ahmed was later hired to play the role for visa related issue.
 The production team was supposed to sign the contract with the selected actors in March 2021, but due to the inability to start shooting, it was decided in September.
 After the first round of casting, the second round of casting is done online due to the COVID-19 pandemic.
 In the next step, casting director Baharuddin Khelon selected 60 people for acting and sent their names to the director.
 Benegal finalized their names from the list after discussion.
 Irfan Sajjad was finalized for the role of Moazzem Hossain on 17 November 2021.
 Then on 22 November, Zayed Khan signed the contract for the role of Tikka Khan.